secretstartups/handbook/hiring/referral-operations/index.html.md

 #### How to Respond to Referral Update Requests

-The Recruiting Team uses the [GitLab Service Desk](/product/service-desk/) to track incoming emails to the `referral@domain` email.
+The Recruiting Team uses the [GitLab Service Desk](/product/service-desk/) to track incoming emails to the `referral@gitlab` email.
 These emails will, in turn, show up as `Issues`.

 To set-up notifications for the [Referral Service Desk Project](https://gitlab.com/gl-recruiting/referrals), please do the following: